 PRESIDENT OF WE SAVE LIVES AND FOUNDER OF MADD

 Equally important, Lightner provided the solution-- vision, legislative strategy and consensus-building skills---necessary to move lawmakers into proactively changing the laws and saving lives.
 Ms. Lightner's political acumen led to the successful passage of more than 500 bills at the state and national levels, including legislation raising the drinking age to 21 -- a move credited with saving thousands of lives.
 She has testified before Congress, statehouses and committee hearings and has formed coalitions, such as SOS (Save Our Students) as powerful political tools.
-She also conceived, organized and or implemented visionary national programs including: Project Graduation, the National Poster and Essay Contest, Victim Services, Alcohol Server Training, leadership conferences, volunteer recruitment and training, courtroom monitoring and speakers' bureaus.
+She successfully called for the California Governor and The President to form Commissions to solve the drunk driving problem and served on both.
+She also conceived, organized and or implemented visionary national programs including: Project Graduation, Victim Services, Alcohol Server Training, leadership conferences, volunteer recruitment and training, courtroom monitoring and speakers' bureaus.

 Lightner’s ability to empower people to move beyond their grief and make a difference in their community and state earned her national acclaim.
 Recognizing her years of dynamic leadership, the media voted Ms. Lightner as “one of the most influential American citizens of the twentieth century.”
+People Magazine called her “the Conscious of a Nation” and books have referred to her as the “Mother of Movements.”
 Her cutting-edge leadership ability has been recognized by the Franklin Covey Leadership Center, the Center for Creative Leadership and the Columbia Business School’s Institute for Personal Leadership.

 MANAGING DIRECTOR AT BALLENTINE PARTNERS, LLC